 “I was driving on my way to New York and cut through a little ass road Rt.
 511 and I rolled up by this cop,” he exclaimed.

-“He was one of those gateway theorists.
-He made it known he wasn’t down with legalization,” Forchion said.
+“He made it known he wasn’t down with legalization,” Forchion said.
 “He sounded like a 1980’s Reagan disciple.”

 Fighting Cannabis Crime Charges

 Unfortunately, he smelled marijuana, which he believed gave him probable cause to search the car.
 NJWeedman said marijuana is legal, while Nolan argued the Governor still has to sign it to make it legal.
 Weedman said the referendum made it legal, the Attorney General has said there’s a moratorium on prosecutions, and cops can use their discretion when found in these situations.